matthewtoast/Array2D.js/README.md

 # Array2D.js

 Array2D.js is a utility library for working with 2D arrays (arrays of arrays) in JavaScript.
-It provides a suite of static functions that makes it simple to manipulate these grid-like data structures.
+It provides a suite of static functions that make it simple to manipulate these grid-like data structures.
 Array2D.js is small, fast, and standalone (no external dependencies), ready for use in Node.js or the browser.

 ## Installation